 Apply to the skin with a carrier oil for calming and relaxing benefits.

 What are your favorite essential oils for natural skincare?
 Share in the comments below.
-Don’t miss my favorite essential oil starter kit, it comes with nearly all of these oils!!
-Then grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Resource Library to keep on hand.
+Don’t miss my favorite essential oil starter kit!
+Grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Resource Library to keep on hand.